sarah-dennis/extended-lubrication-theory/README.md

             Solver.new_run_many(N, 2, k)
           #--------------------------------------------------------------------

-    D.) load and run an existing solution starting at grid size N then interpolate the solution to grid size 2*N and run repeat, ending with grid size (2^k)*N
+    D.) load and run an existing solution starting at grid size N, then interpolate the solution to grid size 2*N and run, repeat, ending with grid size (2^k)*N

           #--------------------------------------------------------------------